 Keep an eye on the time throughout and stick to your timings.

 Stick to what has worked in your exam practice sessions before.

 The key to passing is therefore being able to demonstrate your application skills as well as the business, people and leadership areas being tested.
-You don't need to be a price winner, you don't need to get 150 marks, you just need to pass.
-Overall, what you learn in that exam, will help you tremendously in your work life later on, so in my opinion, CIMA has done a good job in structuring those exams in such a way.
+You don't need to be a prize winner, you don't need to get 150 marks, you just need to pass.
+Overall, what you learn in that exam will help you tremendously in your work life later on, so in my opinion, CIMA has done a good job in structuring those exams in such a way.

 I believe you can do it!
 Be positive, keep on practicing and you will get there.

 If you found this article resourceful, please share it with your friends.
 We want to help as many CIMA students as possible.
 This is our mission – to help CIMA students pass their exam on the first attempt.
 You should be one of them!

 Our MCS Free Package comes with great features, plus instant access to the following materials: